Andrej123456789/uno/README.md

 # uno++
 Simple Uno clone in terminal with some extra features and networking in mind

-Written using C programming language
+Written using C programming language mainly

 ## TODO
 - [ ] Networking